Python DataFrame API reference

 No

 The Python function, ScalarFunction instance/subclass, or callable class to wrap.
-If omitted, this method returns the decorator itself.
+If omitted, a decorator is returned.

 return_dtype